pramsey/crunchyblog/pg15public/index.md

 # Be Ready!
 Public schema changes in Postgres 15

 The end is nigh!
 PostgreSQL has [substantially tightened](https://www.postgresql.org/docs/release/15.0/) restrictions on the use of the "public" schema.

+Here, a standard login user (not superuser) tries to make a table, as one does:

 ```
 user=> CREATE TABLE mydata (id integer);